 Why am I showing you all these Wikipedia articles then?
-It's because something really interesting happened over time.
+It’s because something really interesting happened over time.
 The editors at Wikipedia had so much trouble finding a single definition of happiness that they just admitted that happiness is almost impossible to define.
-I've highlighted that part in the image above, which it the Wikipedia page that I'm talking about here.
+I’ve highlighted that part in the image above, which shows the Wikipedia page I’m talking about here.

 Why it’s really hard to define happiness